APAM – First Nations Lead

 Creative Victoria’s successful bid to deliver APAM 2020–2024 – developed in collaboration with a consortium of leading Victorian performing arts presenters – proposed a new approach to APAM that responded to the changing landscape of international market development.
 This new model includes the establishment of an APAM Office and provides for a sophisticated, ongoing, year-round operation: it encourages collaboration, exchange, capacity building, and relationship development within an international community of artists, producers, presenters and organisations.
 The APAM Office, the Australia Council for the Arts, and Creative Victoria are committed to embedding First Nations leadership and programming in the new APAM model.

-APAM, ILBIJERRI and the CULTURE COUNCIL
+APAM, ILBIJERRI and the FIRST NATIONS ADVISORY GROUP

 • Ensure a rigorous First Nations Framework is applied to APAM’s First Nations program and/or activities, ensuring a diversity of First Nations experiences and opinions are reflected in artistic and cultural decisions